How long is the Verdugo Fire Academy?

 In addition Cadets must sign

 and spring and 4 units for winter and summer.
-The current charge per unit
+Cadets must supply their

 Is there financial aid for the

 is a State Fire Marshal accredited program and not a Glendale Community

 College program.
 There is the potential to obtain a BOGG fee waiver for